 Lateral drainage shall be achieved by maintaining a constant cross slope between grinding extremities in each lane.
-The finished cross slope shall mirror the pregrind cross slope and shall have no depressions or misalignment of slope greater than 1/4-inch in 10 feet when measured with a 10 foot straightedge placed perpendicular to the centerline.
+The finished cross slope shall mirror the pregrind cross slope and shall have no depressions or misalignment of slope greater than1/4-inch in 12 feet when measured with a 12-foot straightedge placed perpendicular to the centerline.
 Steps will be taken to ensure that wheel path rutting is substantially removed and that the grinding operation is simply not texturing the wheel path depressions.
 Areas of deviation shall be reground.
-Straightedge requirements will not apply across longitudinal joints, areas where existing structures limit grinding operations or outside the specified ground area.
+Straightedge requirements will not apply across longitudinal joints or outside the ground area.